rvardiashvili/GeoTiff-Scalable-Analysis-Pipeline/documentation.md

 ### 3.3.
 Configuration

-The pipeline is highly configurable via the `src/ben_v2/config.py` file.
-Key parameters include:
+The pipeline is highly configurable via [Hydra](https://hydra.cc/), using structured YAML files located in the `configs/` directory.

--   `REPO_ID`: The Hugging Face Hub repository ID for the pre-trained model.
+Key parameters in `configs/pipeline/inference_params.yaml` include:

--   `CHUNK_SIZE`: The side dimension of a processing chunk.
+-   `tiling.zone_of_responsibility_size`: The side dimension of the valid output area for each chunk (processing unit).
+-   `tiling.halo_size_pixels`: The margin added to each chunk to mitigate edge effects.

--   `PATCH_SIZE`: The side dimension of a model input patch.
+-   `tiling.patch_size`: The side dimension of the model input patch (e.g., 120).

--   `GPU_BATCH_SIZE`: The number of patches in a batch for GPU inference.
+-   `distributed.gpu_batch_size`: The number of patches in a batch for GPU inference.

--   `MODEL_NAME`: The name of the pre-trained model, used to dynamically load model-specific configurations (bands, means, stds).

--   `DEVICE`: The target device for computation (`"cuda"` or `"cpu"`).

--   `BANDS`: The list of Sentinel-2 bands to be used, dynamically determined by `MODEL_NAME`.
+Model parameters (bands, normalization statistics) are defined in `configs/model/`.

+Parameters can be overridden at runtime via the command line:
+`python src/main.py pipeline.distributed.gpu_batch_size=64`